owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 ## A Missing Feature

-- Padding with frames from other parallels
-- Frames are only picked from video clips within the parallel
-- Should pick from _any_ video clip within the timeline
-- Write properties to guide my work
+As pointed out earlier, parallels must have at least one video clip.
+The flattening algorithm can only locate still frame sources for video gaps from within the same parallel.
+This is an annoying limitation when working with Komposition, and the algorithm should be improved.

+As the existing set of properties describe timeline flattening fairly well, changing the algorithm could be done with a TDD-like
+workflow:

+1. Modify the property tests to capture the intended behaviour
+2. Tests will fail, with the errors showing how the existing implementation fails to find still frame sources as expected
+3. Change the implementation to make the tests pass

+PBT is not only an after-the-fact testing technique.
+It can be used much like conventional example-based testing to drive development.

-## Summary
+## Obligatory Cliff-Hanger

-  - We've looked at timeline flattening, the simplest case study in this series
+In this post we've looked at timeline flattening, the simplest case study in the "Property-Based Testing in a Screencast Editor" series.
-  - Not an integration test or stubbing out complicated effectful computation
-  - A good warmup
-  - Next up is testing the video classifier
-    - Also a pure function
-    - More complicated and harder to test logic
+The system under test was a module of pure functions, with complex enough behaviour to showcase PBT as a valuable tool.

+The coming case studies will dive deeper into the more complex subsystems of Komposition, and finally we'll see how PBT can be used for integration testing.
+Next up is property tests for the _video classifier_.
+It's also implemented a pure function, but with slightly more complicated logic, and it's trickier to test.

+Thanks for reading!
+See you next time.